Last Updated on October 14, 2021 by Larissa

 Jackson Hole & Grand Teton: Entering Yellowstone from the South

 From the southern approach, the town of Jackson offers the most sophisticated taste of the West near Yellowstone National Park.
-This is also the busiest entrance, as you .
+This is also the busiest entrance.
 The village is located in the valley of Jackson Hole about 60 miles south of the park’s South Entrance.
 The drive passes through Grand Teton National Park, with its breathtaking views of those rugged peaks, reminiscent of fall in Sedona, where the red rocks beckon.
+This is the section of the park where you’re also most likely to see Moose in Yellowstone.

 Jackson attracts high-end visitors who seek comfort mingled with a dose of ruggedness in their travels, which might explain the moose calf ambling along the side of the road as we drove into town.
 Our room at Spring Creek Ranch, perched high above the valley with the Grand Tetons in the distance, made Michael observe that the town had come a long way since his first visit, when the airport gates were literally two wooden gates, like you’d find in someone’s backyard.